gregorispielmann/gympoint-gostack/readme.md

 ```

+### Database

+Before run backend we will need create the postgres database in our container.
+For this I highly recommend you to use [Postbird](https://github.com/Paxa/postbird).
+Then connect with your information and create the database with name 'gympoint' before you go to next step.

 ### Backend

-After create and run all containers you will need to initialize the backend.
+After create and run all containers, create the postgres database you will be ready to initialize the backend.

+Inside the backend folder run commands below.

 ```
 $ yarn